-The means and methods used by the contractors' must achieve the density required.
-The roller operator, the nuclear density technician and the contractor's field manager are responsible to monitor and ensure the final pavement meets the density requirements.
+The means and methods used by the contractors must achieve the density required.
+The roller operator, the nuclear density technician and the contractor's field manager are responsible to ensure the final pavement meets the density requirements.

 The rolling pattern required to compact the mat to a minimum of 96% of the theoretical maximum density should be determined during the paving of a test strip.
-This pattern may need to be adjusted during the paving process and will be ultimately be determined by the close monitoring of the "in place" density of the finished pavement.
+This pattern may need to be adjusted during the paving process and will be ultimately determined by the close monitoring of the in-place density of the finished pavement.

-It is recommended on all jobs, that a test strip is paved prior to the job, to establish a rolling pattern and to take core samples to verify the density of the compacted material.
-Density of the placed Rosphalt[®] LT mix can be verified using a Nuclear Density Meter that has been properly calibrated using the cores from the test strip.
+It is recommended on all jobs, that a test strip is paved prior to the job, in order to establish a rolling pattern, and pull to cores to verify the density of the compacted material.
+Density of the placed Rosphalt mix can be verified using a Nuclear Density Meter that has been properly calibrated using the cores from the test strip.
 The NDM should be calibrated using a minimum of 10-cores from a test strip to establish the correlation factor to use.

-When compaction (rolling) is completed, lanes may be open to traffic when the Rosphalt[®] LT mix reaches 60°C (140°F) surface temperature or a minimum of 1 hour after rolling.
+When compaction (rolling) is completed, lanes may be open to traffic when the Rosphalt mix reaches 60°C (140°F) surface temperature or a minimum of 1 hour after rolling.